88th Rifle Division (Soviet Union): Vilnius-Kaunas Offensive

 During 5–6 July the 71st Corps pursued the German forces to the west, advancing up to 40 km and reaching a line from Pershaie eastward along the north bank of the Islach River as far as Rakuv.
 Over the next two days the entire Front continued its pursuit in the direction of Vilnius, which was reached by 3rd Guards Mechanized Corps on the morning of 7 July.
 At the same time the 71st Corps was overcoming limited resistance in the Naliboki forest with the assistance of partisans and reached the Berezina River by the end of the day.
 The battle for Vilnius would continue until 13 July, but meanwhile on 8 July the 31st Army had advanced another 25–30 km towards the Neman River.
 Hitler regarded this as his "line of catastrophe" to be held at any price.
 During 12–13 July the Army successfully pursued the German forces 55–60 km while its left flank advanced towards Grodno.
 By the next day most of the remaining defenders had begun deploying along the river line as 3rd Belorussian Front began preparing to force the Neman and also to liberate Kaunas.

 That day a forward detachment of 36th Corps seized a crossing north of Grodno.
 On 15 July it was joined by elements of 71st Corps which took two more bridgeheads in the same area.
 At this point the Army commander, Col. Gen. V. V. Glagolev, was ordered to regroup his forces to the right flank and force the Neman along the Army's entire front.
 By the end of 17 July the 11th Guards, 5th and 31st Armies had together breached the river line on a 110 km front and repelled all counterattacks.
-After further gains the STAVKA ordered the Front over to a temporary defense on 20 July.
+After further gains the Stavka of the Supreme High Command ordered the Front over to a temporary defense on 20 July.
 In recognition of the 88th's success in the Neman crossing on 12 August the 426th Regiment would be decorated with the Order of the Red Banner, while the 611th and 758th Regiments would each receive the Order of Aleksandr Nevsky.